gorango/flowcraft/docs/guide/advanced-guides/middleware.md

 ## Common Use Cases

+- **Centralized Logging**: Implement structured logging for every node's entry and exit.
+See the [Logging Guide](./logging.md) for a complete example.
 - **Performance Monitoring**: Start a timer before `next()` and record the duration after it completes to measure how long each node takes.
 - **Authentication/Authorization**: Check if the current context has valid credentials before allowing a node to run.
 - **Transaction Management**: Start a database transaction before the first node in a flow and commit or roll it back after the flow completes.
 - **Input/Output Validation**: Validate a node's parameters before execution or its results after execution.
-- **Centralized Logging**: Implement structured logging for every node's entry and exit.
-See the [Logging Guide](./logging.md) for more on this topic.

 ## How to Use Middleware